 If you want a different perspective of the Chicago skyline and see the lights twinkle against the night sky, you may also want to consider a twilight tour, which are available from mid-May until mid-October.

 You can do all this while you sit back and relax with a beverage (glass of white wine for me, thanks) in hand.
 You will feel like you’ve seen so much of the city, but all you’re doing is sitting on a boat and soaking up the views and information!
-This was definitely a highlight of my first trip to Chicago, so much that I did it again on my second trip to the Windy City – definitely a must-do activity during your 2 days in Chicago!
+This was definitely a highlight of my first trip to Chicago, so much that I did it again on my second trip to the Windy City – definitely a must-do activity on your Chicago 2 day itinerary!

-The Chicago Riverwalk is a 1.25 pedestrian trail along the south bank of the Chicago River, spanning from Lake Shore Drive to Lake Street.
-It may be highly touristy, but it’s a favorite spot for locals as well, making it one of the musts for your 2 days in Chicago.
+After the cruise, spend some time walking along the Riverwalk, a 1.25 pedestrian trail along the south bank of the Chicago River spanning from Lake Shore Drive to Lake Street.
+It may be highly touristy, but it’s a favorite spot for locals as well, making it one of the best things to do in Chicago in 2 days.

 You should definitely spend some time watching the boats go by, and admire all the bridges along the river.
 Be sure to wait to see a bridge lift to let a boat pass through – one of the coolest sights on the Riverwalk!
 For the full experience, you can also stop by the McCormick’s Bridgehouse and Chicago River Museum, from where you’ll see all the gears that lift the bridge in action.
 You can also climb to the top of the tower for some excellent views of the city as well!